neuro-team-femto/neuro-team-femto.github.io/about.md

 Our current focus is to extend these approaches to not only reverse-correlate stimulus features on overt behavioural responses, but also on electrophysiological responses extracted from EEG, EMG and autonomic activity.
 As an application, we are currently collaborating with intensivists at [GHU Paris Psychiatrie et Neurosciences](https://www.ghu-paris.fr/fr/actualites/sounds4care) to construct individualized sound stimuli that are optimized to measure EEG markers of consciousness in comatose patients.

-For this work, we developped and maintain the open-source reverse-correlation toolbox [CLEESE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205943) - see our [Resources page]({{site.baseurl}}/resources) for details.
+For this work, we develop and maintain the open-source reverse-correlation toolbox [CLEESE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205943) - see our [Resources page]({{site.baseurl}}/resources) for details.

 #### Closed-loop vocal feedback